carblue/acos5/README.md

 and haven’t yet done that via SSH.
 Also, to be explicit, its assumed You don't yet have an RSA keypair for authentication with GitHub, so let's create that first:
-I like the max. bit length that my CryptoMate64 allows: 4096 bit, and use the 'standard' public exponent 0x10001.
+I like the max. modulus bit length that my CryptoMate64 allows: 4096 bit, and use the 'standard' public exponent 0x10001.
 We need to specify some more info for PKCS#15: The key pair will have the (new unique) iD 01, be protected by authId 01 (i.e. there is an authentication object defined in my EF.AODF with iD 01; in my case it refers to the user pin, that must be verified before RSA private key usage gets allowed for cryptographic operations, or key file allowed to be updated; reading of the newly created private key file will